LofNaDI/waveformAnalysis/README.md

 ## Intro

-The basics of the method are similar to previous attempts, but it is improved with respect to others in at least in some of the following aspects:
+The basics of the method are similar to previous attempts, but it is improved with respect to others in at least some of the following aspects:

-1. Bimodality of waveforms was increased and hence better discriminated by including, in addition to the peak to trough duration, the time of repolarization (Fig. 1A and 1B in the paper).
+1. Bimodality of waveforms was enhanced and thus better discriminated by including, in addition to the peak to trough duration, the time of repolarization (Fig. 1A and 1B in the paper).
 We combined the two measures by means of a principal component analysis (PCA).
 Cell-type discrimination was then based on the first component of the PCA (Fig. 1B and 1D in the paper).

-2. Bimodal distribution of waveform measures are typically analyzed using the Hartigan's Dip test.
+2. Non-unimodal distribution of waveform measures are typically analyzed using the Hartigan's Dip test.
 However, sensitivity in rejecting unimodality is enhanced by using its calibrated version instead, especially when a different proportion exists between the two modes, as it is the case for narrow and broad spiking cells (Fig. 1B and 1C in the paper).

-3. Unimodality rejection in Hartigan's Dip test (as well as in its calibrated version) is sensitive to discontinuities present in the distribution.
-For waveform measures it is then essential to previously diminish by non-linear (e.g. cubic) interpolation the discontinuities that are artificially introduced by the sampling frequency of waveforms.
+3. Unimodality rejection in Hartigan's Dip test (as well as in its calibrated version) is sensitive to discontinuities in the distribution.
+For waveform measures it is then essential to previously diminish by non-linear (e.g. cubic spline) interpolation the discontinuities that are artificially introduced by the sampling frequency of waveforms.

 ## Tutorial for the Waveform Analysis Repository